jondkelley/eco_aprs_weather/docs/configuration.md

 #### Callsign

-This setting is **NOT neccessary** if your APRS software is already configured with a valid callsign.
-However, some APRS stations pefer to use a abstract tactical callsign/SSID, which is USA FCC Part 97 compliant if the station transmits their callsign in the APRS message packets every 10min.
-In this case, it is still best radio amateur practice to beacon a callsign with as many packets as possible (so everyone can convienently identify your station.)
+This setting is **NOT neccessary** if your APRS software is transmitting with your assigned CALLSIGN.
+However, a few APRS stations use abstract tactical callsign/SSID for isolation, which can reach USA FCC Part 97 compliance if a station transmits callsign in the APRS message packets.

+This option will append your callsign at the end of every station telemtry packet.

 ```
 [General]